The Corporate Tax Planning Law Review: Australia

-The 'Netflix Tax', applicable from 1 July 2017, imposes GST on sales of imported services and digital products to purchasers that are 'Australian consumers',120 being an Australian resident who is either:
+The 'Netflix tax' imposes GST on sales of imported services and digital products to purchasers that are 'Australian consumers',100 being an Australian resident who either:

-- not a business registered for GST; or
+- is not a business registered for GST; or

 - purchases the product for non-business use.

 Several other indirect taxes in Australia are limited to specific industries or products.
-For example, luxury car tax of 33 per cent is imposed on vehicles over the relevant inflation indexed threshold;121 and wine equalisation tax is imposed at 29 per cent of the wholesale value of wine, payable by entities making, wholesaling or importing wine into Australia.
+For example, a luxury car tax of 33 per cent is imposed on vehicles over the relevant inflation indexed threshold,101 and a wine equalisation tax is imposed at 29 per cent of the wholesale value of wine, payable by entities making, wholesaling or importing wine into Australia.

-Fuel tax credits provide businesses with a credit for excises or customs duty that was included in the price of fuel used in machinery, plant, equipment and vehicles travelling off public roads.122
+Fuel tax credits provide businesses with a credit for excises or customs duty that was included in the price of fuel used in machinery, plant, equipment and vehicles travelling off public roads.102

 International developments and local responses